singhaniasnigdha/Interactive-Lab-Hub/Lab 5/README.md

 # Observant Systems

-For lab this week, we focus on creating interactive systems that can detect and respond to events or stimuli in the environment of the Pi, like the Boat Detector we mentioned in lecture.
-Your **observant device** could, for example, count items, find objects, recognize an event or continuously monitor a room.
+For lab this week, we focus on creating interactive systems that can detect and respond to events or stimuli in the environment of the Pi.
+The **observant device** could, for example, count items, find objects, recognize an event or continuously monitor a room.

-This lab will help you think through the design of observant systems, particularly corner cases that the algorithms need to be aware of.

 In Lab 5 part 1, we focus on detecting and sense-making.

 In Lab 5 part 2, we'll incorporate interactive responses.

-## Readings
+### Readings

 1. [OpenCV](https://opencv.org/about/).
 1. [Making Sense of Sensing Systems: Five Questions for Designers and Researchers](https://www.cc.gatech.edu/~keith/pubs/chi2002-sensing.pdf)